Pre-Festival Programme (23.–25. 4.)

 18.30 Rehearsal of all flutists for the NEW piece for flute ensemble

-19.30 Panel Panel Discussion: FLUTE Today and Tomorrow: Challenges in Sustaining Interest in Music in the Region
+19.30 Panel Discussion: FLUTE Today and Tomorrow: Challenges in Sustaining Interest in Music in the Region

 Music education is essential for cultural growth, yet it faces challenges like funding cuts, shifting priorities, and digital distractions.
 How can we adapt teaching methods, integrate technology, and inspire future musicians?
 This discussion explores strategies to keep music education relevant, accessible, and engaging for the next generation.